 Disconnecting from the Screens And Connecting by Finding Family Time on the River.
 So did you miss it?
 I asked my son Jackson as his thumbs worked his IPad in some video micro-world made for short attention spans.
 “No, not really,” replied my 11-year-old.
 “Actually, I didn’t even think about my IPad when we were on the river.”
-It was the morning after our Cataract Canyon river trip and he was actually making eye-contact with me as we talked—not the screen.
+It was the morning after our Cataract Canyon river trip and he was actually making eye contact with me as we talked—not the screen.

-I doubted this would last but it did for five days when our whole family disconnected from all the electronic umbilical cords that tie us to busyness of one sort or another, gradually distancing us from one another.
+I doubted this would last but it did for five days when our whole family disconnected from all the electronic umbilical cords that tie us to the busyness of one sort or another, gradually distancing us from one another.

-Being half-present for one another, even the people we love most, is becoming a way of life thanks to screens of all sizes.
+Being half-present for one another, even the people we love most is becoming a way of life thanks to screens of all sizes.
 Not on Holiday’s river trips.
 It’s not that it’s a company rule; there’s just no cell service on most of their trips which flow deep into national parks and wild areas.

 Our bandwidth was the length of our raft at a speed that moved according to the moods of the Colorado River—unrushed with not a care in the world or transforming into hyper-active white water rapids that engaged even the shortest of attention spans.
 We counted rapids (a series of 26 on the fourth day), forgot which day it was, stopped asking what time it was, and paced ourselves—as a family—with the rhythm of the river.

-My husband and I had left our IPhones in the car along with the kids’ electronic gadgets.
-My brother-in-law brought his cell along after his boss emphasized again and again that surely he would have cell service at some point along the way in order to check in.
+My husband and I had left our iPhones in the car along with the kids’ electronic gadgets.
+My brother-in-law brought his cell along after his boss emphasized again and again that surely he would have cell service at some point along the way in order to check-in.
 His phone never rang or buzzed or beeped or lassoed him in with a text.
 It was not until the end of Day 5, as we drove toward Green River, that he became available.